Linux - Local & Remote Graphical and Text Mode Console

 Logging into Remote Linux Systems

-Most of your logins will be to remote systems as fewer and fewer companies keep servers on-site these days, preferring to use the cloud.
+Most of your logins will be to remote systems as very few companies keep servers on-site these days, preferring to use the cloud.

 Remote GUI